Brett-Tanner/Journal/2024/Jul_24.md

 ## July 23rd

+- [x] Fix invisible fonts in event site confirmation PDF
+  - This took 2.5 hours, turned out to be an obscure edge case in the new version of Prawn
+- [x] Chase down issues Luis is having with viewing resources
+  - [x] Info from Jayson lead me to noticing PPTx files can't be embedded plain in browsers

+### LMS

+- Tutorials Section
+  - [x] Add attached SVG to TutorialCategory
+  - [x] Add 'sanitized_svg' helper to display SVGs from ActiveRecord
+  - [x] Fix the update links for tutorials, turns out they actually did need to be set manually

+## July 24th

+- [] Writers can't propose changes to at least lesson 354, form just resets with no errors
+  - Can propose changes to some others though
 - Need some way of doing the early bird discounts for parties
   - They could be different per school
   - Some schools (new ones) can do free events